genagain/TCP-IP-Matrix/README.txt

 Instructions before running the program:
 Because this assignment uses TCP/IP protocols, the IP address for the MATLAB server socket must be static.
 Otherwise this program would not be able to create a client connection to the server socket.

-To set the IP address, do the following steps:
+To set the IP address for Windows, do the following steps:
 1. Open the command prompt and type ipconfig /all
 2. Open the control panel
 3. Copy the following path the bar to the left side of the search bar and press enter